-On this day in 1934, the late great Irish radio and TV star was born, in Rialto, Dublin.
+On this day, August 5, 1934. the late great Irish radio and TV star Gay Byrne was born in Dublin.

 There has been much written about how influential broadcaster Gay Byrne was in changing attitudes here in Ireland.

 Indeed he was, as were other factors in the 1960s and 70.
 We forget how very different things were in the 1950s and in the preceding decades.

 What brought this to mind are old prayer books I came across lately.
 They give a great insight into the type of religion that was taught in the past.

 Examples abound in this prayer book for Catholic mothers: “O Blessed Virgin., talk to God for me.
 Tell him I am a poor ignorant creature, full of nothing but sin and misery.
 I now accept, most willingly and lovingly, whatever trials, crosses, temptations, humiliations, afflictions and death that it may please Him to send me.
 Do with me whatever Thou whilst, only grant me the grace of perfect resignation.
 Amen.”

 Can you imagine our daughters reciting this prayer today?